bareos/kube-bareos/STEP-BY-STEP.md

 1. Run `minikube image build -t bareos-fd container-image/` to build the container image and deploy it to your minikube.

 ## Deploy to Kubernetes
-1. In `k8s/wordpress.yaml` set `DIR_ADDRESS` to the address of your Bareos director.
+1. In `k8s/wordpress.yaml` set `DIR_ADDRESS` to the address of your Bareos Director.
 2. If desired change passwords in `k8s/kustomization.yaml` and in `bareos-dir.d/client/wordpress.conf`.
 3. Deploy application with `minikube kubectl -- apply -k k8s/`.
 This will take some time to finish.
 4. Open `http://<your-minikube-ip>` in your browser again.
 Eventually you should see the Wordpress installer.

 ## Configuring Bareos
-1. Add the files from `bareos-dir.d` to your director's configuration.
+1. Add the files from `bareos-dir.d` to your Director's configuration.
 2. Reload the configuration
 3. Regularly check `status dir` for the client initiated connection.
 This may take up to one minute.